Brett Festerling: Playing career

 Festerling started the 2008–09 season with the Iowa Chops.
 When Ducks defenceman François Beauchemin was placed on the long-term injured reserve with a knee injury, Festerling was called up by Anaheim.
 He made his NHL debut in a 2–0 win against the Los Angeles Kings on November 16, 2008, logging 17 minutes of ice-time paired with Scott Niedermayer.
 He played 40 games total in his NHL rookie season, recording five assists.
 In the off-season, on August 20, 2009, he signed a two-year contract extension with Anaheim.

 On October 14, 2010, Festerling was demoted to the Ducks' new AHL affiliate, the Syracuse Crunch.
 After starting the 2010–11 season with the Crunch, on December 31, 2010, he was traded (along with the Ducks' fifth-round pick in the 2012 NHL Entry Draft) to the Montreal Canadiens in exchange for Maxim Lapierre.
 Festerling was then immediately assigned to the Canadiens' AHL affiliate, the Hamilton Bulldogs.

 On February 28, 2011, Festerling was traded to the Atlanta Thrashers in exchange for goaltender Drew MacIntyre.

 On July 23, 2012, Festerling signed with the Nürnberg Ice Tigers of the German top-flight Deutsche Eishockey Liga (DEL).
 In two seasons with the Ice Tigers, he provided a physical defensive presence and totalled 20 points in 72 games.

 On April 24, 2014, Festerling signed with DEL rivals Hamburg Freezers on a four-year contract.
-The move re-united him with twin brother Garrett, who has played with Hamburg since 2010.
-After the Freezers had folded in May 2016, Festerling became a free agent.
-On June 24, 2016, he returned for a second stint in Nürnberg with the Ice Tigers.
+The move re-united him with twin brother Garrett, who had played with Hamburg since 2010.
+After the Freezers folded in May 2016, Festerling became a free agent.
+On June 24, 2016, he returned for a second stint in Nürnberg with the Ice Tigers, where he played for four more seasons.

+Festerling provided in-game analysis on the Vancouver Canucks' radio affiliate, Sportsnet 650 AM in Vancouver, and is now an on-air analyst for the Kraken Hockey Network.